MnStan/ChatBot/README.md

 ## How to run this project
-To run this app locally, you need to add PythonKit package to Xcode project - https://github.com/pvieito/PythonKit Also you need to change path, that is appended to sys variable in function testPython in ContentView (remove path from current project and just drag and drop Chatbot.py file from PythonFiles folder, then add '/' to back of this path)
+To run this app locally, you need to add PythonKit package to Xcode project - https://github.com/pvieito/PythonKit Also you need to change path, that is appended to sys variable in function testPython in ContentView (remove path from current project and just drag and drop Chatbot.py file from PythonFiles folder inside "", then add '/' to back of this path)

 <p align="center">
     <img src="https://github.com/MnStan/ChatBot/assets/58117854/ccee955b-5d17-4657-a409-3e4508439550" />